 When it came to making the bears, the first thing I had to do was find a pattern.
 I wanted a fairly easy pattern since my plan was to make 10 bears, and I wanted the bear to be large enough to showcase the different fabrics and would sit unsupported. .
-I ended up choosing a Simplicity craft pattern (#5461) for a ‘classic’ 22-inch stuffed bear.
+I ended up choosing Simplicity Sewing Pattern 5461 (affiliate link) which was for a ‘classic’ 22-inch stuffed bear.
 While I did have some bear patterns that were simpler, I liked that this one had several pattern pieces because my hope was to use around 5 different fabrics for each bear.

 Once I had decided on a pattern, I had to prepare the fabric.
 I simply cut apart each item along the seams so I could lay them flat.
 Grandma would have been really proud because any time I ran across something with buttons, I cut the buttons off and saved them for a different project.

 With the different pieces of recycled fabric all ready to go, I chose 5 different fabrics for each bear and then simply followed the directions that came with the pattern to make each bear.
 The only trick was to make sure the different fabrics were spread out to different parts of the bears.
-For the eyes and nose, I bought packages of black safety eyes and noses from the craft store.
+For the eyes and nose, I bought packages of black safety eyes (affiliate link) and noses from the craft store.

 As a finishing touch, I made tags to sew into the back of each bear.
 I used my favorite graphics program — Corel PaintShop Pro (affiliate link) — to design the simple tag and then printed them on printer fabric.
 Cut them twice as big as you want them, fold in half, and press so they look like tags you would find inside garments or on a purchased stuffed animal.
 Sew in place and that is it!

 Like I mention previously, I made 10 bears.
 Grandma had 5 daughters and then another who she was a foster parent to for many years.
 They were all very happy when they each received one of these bears: